 Funds may be used for costs associated with the forensic analysis of physical evidence for disciplines subject to, or expressly exempted from, accreditation by Article 38.35 Code of Criminal Procedure.
 Allowable costs include, but are not limited to:

 - 1. Outsourcing of forensic analysis to public or private accredited labs; - 2.
-Expedited forensic analysis; and - 3.
+Expedited forensic analysis (including Interlocal Cooperation Contracts with DPS); and - 3.
 Additional items above Texas Department of Public Safety's Case Acceptance Policy.

 Program-Specific Requirements